ShootProof/recruiting-data-and-analytics/senior_data_engineer/README.md

 **Return Win (aka Boomerang)** - At ShootProof, we call a customer a "return win" or "boomerang" when they:
 1. First, become a paying customer ("first time win"),
 2. Then churn (see above for logic),
-3. Finally, become a customer again
+3. Finally, become a customer again.

 **Note on ShootProof Plans** - ShootProof has offered many plans over time, and plans are currency-specific.
 Most like plans can be grouped based on the max number of photos they allow to be stored.
 See our website for our standard plan tiers: https://www.shootproof.com/plans

 ## Data Assessment

 1. What is the likelihood a studio will have the status of "suspended" sometime during their tenure?
-2. What is ShootProof's best time of the year for customer acquisition (signups)?
+2. What is ShootProof's best time of the year for signups?
 3. Is there an evident worst time of year for churn?
 If so, when?
-5. How many studio have "boomeranged"?
+4. How many studio have "boomeranged"?
-6. Is there a time where we see more boomerangs than others?
-7. What is the likelihood a studio boomerangs during their tenure?
+5. What is the likelihood a studio boomerangs during their tenure?
-8. Which plans do customers first join us on?
+6. When a customer converts (aka their "first time win"), what plan do customers typically start on?
 Is is fairly flat over our plan tiers, or are one or more significantly more popular than others?

 ## Deliverables

 Submission for this exercise should include the following:
-1. Text file including SQL for all answers to the SQL Assessment portion of the exercise
+1. Text file including SQL for all answers to the SQL Assessment portion of the exercise.
 2. Any visualizations or supporting design documents used to facilitate the answering of the questions above.